DevExpress/testcafe/docs/articles/documentation/test-api/identify-the-browser-and-platform.md

     });
 ```

-### Generate the Screenshot File Name
+### Generate the Screenshot File Path

 This example shows how to generate the screenshot path based on the [browser name](#name).
-This prevents screenshots taken with [t.takeElementScreenshot](actions/take-screenshot.md#take-a-screenshot-of-a-page-element) from being overwritten.
+This prevents screenshots taken with [t.takeElementScreenshot](actions/take-screenshot.md#take-a-screenshot-of-a-page-element) in different browsers from being overwritten.

 ```js
 import { Selector } from 'testcafe';